redmineBOOST/documentation/language-guide.md

 A `string` is a sequential collection of characters that's used to represent text.

-The `string` type can contain Multi-Line aswell as Single-Line text.
+The `string` type can contain Multi-Line as well as Single-Line text.

 Because of [string interpolations](#stringInterpolations) the `$` sign has to be escaped by prefixing it with `` ` ``.